csu-hci-projects/FA24-GabelT-ShannonA/README.md

 November 22nd: Final lab working on base functionality

-December 2nd:In-class meeting
+December 2nd:In-class meeting and discussion of how to divide remaining work

-December 4th:In-class meeting
+December 4th:In-class meeting and discussion of extra credit options

 December 5th: Meeting to combine projects and create videos